Phases of cold holographic QCD: baryons, pions and rho mesons: Introduction and conclusions

 Our main novelties are as follows.
 Firstly, we include a non-zero pion mass.
 Due to the geometry of the WSS model, this is more difficult compared to other holographic setups.
 We shall therefore follow the effective description brought forward in Refs.\ \cite{Aharony:2008an,Hashimoto:2008sr,McNees:2008km} and evaluated in the context of the QCD phase structure (without isospin chemical potential) in Refs.\ \cite{Kovensky:2019bih,Kovensky:2020xif}.
 This improvement allows us to match our holographic results to chiral perturbation theory, compute the onset of pion condensation in the medium of baryonic matter, and determine the pion condensate dynamically throughout the phase diagram.
-Secondly, when solving the equations of motion in the bulk we use a more general ansatz for the non-abelian gauge fields compared to Ref.\ \cite{Kovensky:2021ddl}, where an isotropic approximation was employed.
-The more general approach renders highly isospin-asymmetric baryonic matter anisotropic, which results in a continuous transition to phases with rho meson condensation, previously discussed in the WSS model only in the absence of baryons \cite{Aharony:2007uu}.
+Secondly, when solving the equations of motion for the bulk gauge fields we use a more general ansatz compared to Ref.\ \cite{Kovensky:2021ddl}, where an isotropic approximation was employed for the non-abelian spatial components, and the abelian spatial components were assumed to vanish.
+The more general approach, in particular the anisotropy in the gauge field configuration, allows for a continuous transition to phases with rho meson condensation, which were previously discussed in the WSS model only in the absence of baryons \cite{Aharony:2007uu}.
+Nevertheless, even in our generalized ansatz we employ a simplification by keeping the non-abelian gauge fields diagonal -- locking spatial indices with those indicating the orientation in isospin space.
+We will argue that this is a good approximation for our purposes since our main results are tightly constrained by the regimes where the diagonal ansatz does provide an exact solution to our equations of motion.